georgewillv/routes/progressReport.md

 2. Struggling to get logic to traverse countries working in 'getRoutes'.
 Edge cases work but something is likely wrong with for loop.

 ### 2/15/2021
-1. .length() is not a function. '.length' itself.
+1. .length() is not a function. '.length' itself is.
 After enabling 'preserve log upon navigation' in chrome developer tools I was able to get the stack trace that was leading to react autorefreshing the page upon error.

 2. Base logic for computing countries traversed working.
 Now I've got to figure a way to get the output in some sort of polished way, other than logging it to console.